L&E Research

 The US general population is an injection experienced population.
 While this is great news for the injection experienced quota buckets, seeking patients and caregivers who are truly injection naive is rarely a feasible avenue in the US, especially in the setting of a chronic condition.

 The most important factor is education and intervention at the design level should a device usability project include a naive segment.
-As, once the device research methodology is approved, it is incredibly difficult to walk it back and request flexibility and exceptions.

 Below are recommendations for ensuring your research is well represented by an injection naive cohort while presenting a segment that is recruitable to your recruiting firm.
-Including even one of these options in the design of your naive quota qualifiers significantly increases the incidence of recruitment.

-• Be Specific.
-Tailor your device experience to the device being tested.
-Autoinjectors, pre-filled syringes, injection pens, infusion and patch pumps, vial/ syringe and wearable injectors all require different techniques of administration.
+• Be Specific: Tailor your device experience to the device being tested.
+Autoinjectors, pre-filled syringes, injection pens, infusion and patch pumps, vial/syringe and wearable injectors all require different techniques of administration.
 Experience with one does not equate to experience for all.

-• Consider the Time Lapse.
-A good rule of thumb is 10 years.
+• Consider the Time Lapse: A good rule of thumb is 10 years.
 It is reasonable to assume, especially with the forever changing injection device design, that if an individual has not administered an injection within the past 10 years, they can be considered naive.

-• Be Open to Surrogates.
-If true, lifetime injection naivety must be a requirement, it will be imperative to open the pool.
+• Be Open to Surrogates: If true, lifetime injection naivety must be a requirement, it will be imperative to open the pool.
 Especially in the context of a chronic condition, whether patient or caregiver, the recruit criteria will need to allow for the inclusion of proxy participants from the general population to represent the naive cohort.

-• The Screener.
-It is important that the developed screener clearly distinguishes between injection-naive and injection-experienced individuals.
+• The Screener: It is important that the developed screener clearly distinguishes between injection-naive and injection-experienced individuals.
 One must take care to ensure the final screener is fully inclusive of all devices, injection methods and time periods as is required to qualify for the research.

-We are privileged to conduct medical device usability research in the US.
 To maintain our progress and prevent recruitment challenges, it is essential for everyone involved in device UX to stay informed about the evolving trends in the adoption and prescription of at-home administered injectables nationwide.

 This awareness should be integrated into the development of participant inclusion criteria.
 By doing so, we can ensure a seamless recruitment process for all parties involved: the client, the recruiting firm, and the participants.